 To help achieve long-term RETIREMENT security, you should give careful consideration to the benefits of a well-balanced and diversified investment portfolio.
-Diversification, or spreading your assets among different types of investments, can help you achieve a favorable rate of return, while helping to lower your overall risk of losing money.
-This is because at any given time, market or other economic conditions that cause one category of assets, or one particular security, to perform well may cause another asset category, or another particular security, to perform poorly.
+Spreading your assets among different types of investments, can help you achieve a favorable rate of return, while minimizing your overall risk of losing money.
+This is because market or other economic conditions that cause one category of assets, or one particular security, to perform very well often cause another asset category, or another particular security, to perform poorly.
 If you invest more than 20% of your retirement savings in any one company or industry, your savings may not be properly diversified.
 Although diversification is not a guarantee against loss, it is an effective strategy to help you manage investment risk.

-In deciding how to invest your retirement savings, you should take into account all of your assets, including any retirement savings outside of Marsh & McLennan Companies 401(k) Savings & Investment Plan.
+In deciding how to invest your retirement savings, you should take into account all of your assets, including any retirement savings outside of the Plan.
 No single approach is right for everyone because, among other factors, individuals have different financial goals, different time horizons for meeting their goals, and different tolerances for risk.

-It is also important to periodically review your investment portfolio, your investment objectives, and the investment options under Marsh & McLennan Companies 401(k) Savings & Investment Plan to help ensure that your retirement savings will meet your retirement goals.
+It is also important to periodically review your investment portfolio, your investment objectives, and the investment options under the Plan to help ensure that your retirement savings will meet your retirement goals.